tenebrius1/tp/docs/DeveloperGuide.md

 ### Use Cases

-(For all use cases below, the System is the `CLITutorsBook` and the Actor is the User, unless otherwise specified)
+(For all use cases below, the System is `CliTutors` and the Actor is the user, unless otherwise specified)

 #### Use case (UC01): Add a Tutor
 {:.no_toc}